 - Experiment – everyone learns in different ways, there’s no one “best way” to study.
 Start with the things you know used to work when you studied previously.
 If they don’t suit you now, try other options until you find a style of studying that works for you.
 Most people begin by studying at home – if you find that you’re too distracted by that, try studying in a library or coffee shop.

 - Take it one step at a time – take each task as it comes and only focus on that.
 If you start to think too far beyond that, things can quickly begin to feel overwhelming.
 Trust that you’ll have all the information you need when you need it, and don’t become unnecessarily anxious about things like assignments.

 - Take all the help you can get – if you’re struggling to find your study style or get into a routine with your course, there are some excellent resources online that can help guide you.

 - If you’re struggling, ASK FOR HELP – if you start to feel at any point like you’re struggling with the course content or not keeping up with the demands of your programme, speak to your course advisor.
 People can’t offer you help and advice if they don’t know there’s something wrong.
 And don’t leave it too long, asking for help early means you’re more likely to stay on track.

 - Remember that your course is just a means to an end – people take our courses to make a mid-career change into pharmaceutical manufacturing.
 While it’s important to pass your course and gain your certification, remember that a new job in a new industry is what you’re aiming for… not a piece of paper.
-(Be sure and check out our job hunt resource centre for a whole lot of help on how to find a job in pharma).
+(Be sure and check out our job hunt resource center for a whole lot of help on how to find a job in pharma).